beam Consultancy

 Clinical Expertise and Lived Experience in the areas of potentially lethal self harm, suicidality and complex interpersonal dynamics, often described as ‘personality disorder’

 Significant complexity often leads to teams and individuals experiencing problems and feeling stuck.
 Our supervision/thinking space sessions are facilitated by those who have worked with and lived with problems identified as extremely high risk.
-These help to unlock understanding and solutions inherent in our clients.
+These help to unlock understanding and solutions that are often inherent in the teams we work with.

 All of our training packages are jointly created and delivered by those with clinical experience and lived experience of the subject matter.
 While we are focused on meeting the needs of our clients, our preference is to avoid the dry delivery of facts and instead unlock the skills, knowledge and reflection staff need to perform and excel in their roles.